ag0n1k/otus-adm/01-02/readme.md

 # Working with mdadm

 ### Task:
-- добавить в Vagrantfile еще дисков
+- add disks to VagrantFile
-- сломать/починить raid
+- broke and restore raid
-- собрать R0/R5/R10 на выбор
+- create R0/R5/R10
-- прописать собранный рейд в конф, чтобы рейд собирался при загрузке
+- configure raid the way that it's work on boot
-- создать GPT раздел и 5 партиций
+- create GPT volume with 5 partitions

-* доп. задание - Vagrantfile, который сразу собирает систему с подключенным рейдом

-Считается принятым, если:
-- Приложен измененный Vagrantfile,
-- скрипт для создания рейда,
-- конф для автосборки рейда при загрузке
+* Additional - Vagrantfile with raid system

 ### Description: